 FOR THE STANDARDS:

-DIY TIP: And, as a caveat, you can also use these posts as standards for a volleyball or badminton net.
+DIY TIP: As a caveat for making this project, you can also use these posts as standards for a volleyball or badminton net.
+Sweet!

-For more great ideas for your summer nights, check out my Pinterest Board: Summer Ideas from Wisconsin Homemaker.
+For more great fun ideas for your summer days and nights, check out my Pinterest Board: Summer Ideas from Wisconsin Homemaker, as well as these family favorites: